Towering Sacred Mt. Fuji: Abode Of The Immortals In Ancient Japanese Beliefs

 The Japanese have long regarded certain mountains as objects of worship.
 They believed that mountains are sacred places where numerous gods reside.
 This belief still lives on and is continuously practiced in Japan.

-Mount Fuji, of which its magnificent peak has been spectacularly described as “the Supreme Altar of the Sun”, has been a place of pilgrimage for centuries.
+This mighty mountain became admired and feared as well.
+Mount Fuji, whose magnificent peak has been spectacularly described as “the Supreme Altar of the Sun,” has been a place of pilgrimage for centuries.

 High snow-capped mountains made people aware of the source of abundant pure water.

-It was believed that the mountain deities could miraculously call clouds to collect rain when needed.
+Ancient belief says that the mountain deities could miraculously call clouds to collect rain when needed.

 A Buddhist myth tells that Mt.
 Fuji was a female and another mountain, Mt.
-Haku (a male) was higher.
+Haku (a male), was higher.
 Angry Fuji beat the god of Mt.
 Haku on the head, cracking his skull into eight smaller mountain peaks.
-Her action made her the highest mountain in Japan, forever.
+Her action made her the highest mountain in Japan forever.

 Another Buddhist myth says that Mt.
 Fuji represented the source of Water of Life, which flowed from a stream on the slopes guarded by Sengen, the daughter of the mountain god.

-As a site of spiritual significance, Mt Fuji was divided into three zones.
-The everyday world was located at the bottom of Mt Fuji in the zone, called Kusa-yama.
 Another zone, Ki-yama, was the transient realm between the world of humans and the abode of gods.
-The third zone, Yake-yama, located at the top was the realm of the gods, Buddha and death.
+The third zone, Yake-yama, located at the top, was the realm of the gods, Buddha, and death.

-Fuji was once a powerful active volcano.
-Japan is located in the Pacific “Ring of Fire,” therefore, many of Japan’s mountains are of volcanic origin.
-There are currently 186 volcanoes, sixty of which are active.
+Fuji was once a mighty active volcano.
+Japan is located in the Pacific “Ring of Fire”; many of Japan’s mountains are of volcanic origin.

-It was natural that people heavily dependent on agriculture, worshiped such mountains.
+It was natural that people heavily dependent on agriculture worshiped such mountains.

 However, the mighty Mt.
 Fuji, the center of the world, will stand forever above all of them,